Zoey Commerce Review

 - Up to Five Scheduled Support Calls per Week

 If you purchase a yearly plan, you’ll benefit from a 10% discount.

 But before you purchase a single month, I recommend that you sign up for Zoey’s Free 14-Day Trial (no credit card required) for a commitment-free sample of the platform.

 Cloud-Based or Locally-Installed

 Cloud-based.
-Although Zoey shares many characteristics of Magento (a locally-installed software), it is not the same thing; instead, it is a web-based version of similar software.
+Although Zoey shares many characteristics with Magento (a locally-installed software), it is not the same software; instead, it is a web-based version of similar software.

 Specific Size of Business

 I would recommend Zoey to almost all mid-sized businesses.
 While I love Zoey’s features and usability, startups and small businesses may find Zoey’s pricing too steep.
-In this case, I recommend they start with Shopify and then take advantage of Zoey’s migration service when/if their company grows to be more than Shopify can handle.
+In this case, I recommend they start with Shopify and then take advantage of Zoey’s migration service when and if their company grows to be more than Shopify can handle.